-It may happen that an employee falls pregnant with less than 12 months separating the births of the children; so, how is such a situation regarded from the aspect of unpaid parental leave.
+It may happen that an employee falls pregnant with less than 12 months separating the births of the children.

 Q: We have an employee who is four months into a total absence of twelve months of unpaid maternity leave.

-The National Employment Standards (NES) state the employee must have completed 12 months continuous service with the employer to qualify for a period of unpaid parental leave.
+The National Employment Standards (NES) state that the employee must have completed 12 months of continuous service with the employer to qualify for a period of unpaid parental leave.

 A: The employee would not be required to work for another 12 months to qualify for another period of unpaid parental leave.

 Under the NES, an employee (including a long-term casual employee) must have completed at least 12 months continuous service with the employer before the birth of the child to be eligible to take unpaid parental leave.

 For the purposes of parental leave, ‘continuous service’ is defined in s22(4) of the Fair Work Act 2009 to mean ‘the employee’s period of service with the employer other than any period of unauthorised absence’.